jsdclxvi/Reforestation/README.md

-## Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.